rasmushenningsson/DISSEQT.jl/README.md

 Example scripts and other relevant files for running alignment using DISSEQT can be found [here](https://www.synapse.org/#!Synapse:syn18694207).
 It is recommended to use one [script](https://www.synapse.org/#!Synapse:syn18695094) for each run.
 The [Reference Genomes](https://www.synapse.org/#!Synapse:syn18694208) and [Adapter](https://www.synapse.org/#!Synapse:syn18694218) files are also needed.

+The outputs of the Alignment step are [BAM Files](https://www.synapse.org/#!Synapse:syn18694439), the consensus sequence and a detailed alignment log for each sample are also saved in the same folder.
+An overview log file - [AlignUtils.log](https://www.synapse.org/#!Synapse:syn18695095) - is also created.

+## Codon Frequency Inference

 # Contact